 There are two very important entities that play a role in your visibility on Google: your website and your Google business listing.

-First and foremost, do you have a Google My Business account?
+First and foremost, do you have a Google Business Profile?
 This is required in order for you to make changes to your Google Business Profile — the official name for your listing on Google.
-For help with creating your Google My Business Profile and account, head to these instructions from our friends at WordStream.
+For help with creating your Google Business Profile and account, head to these instructions from our friends at WordStream.

 2. List Your Business as a Service-Area Business